djpeng/camunda-bpm-examples/usertask/task-form-embedded-react/README.md

 Yes you can.
 Just use any JSX preprocessor as you would with any other React project.

 ## How to use this example
+1. Checkout the project with Git
+2. Build the project with maven
+3. Deploy the war file to a camunda BPM platform distribution
-1. Add React to your webapp as described above
+4. Add React to your webapp as described above
-2. Deploy the diagramm with `start-form.html` and `task-form.html`
+5. Go the the Tasklist and start a process instance for the process named "React Example"